 - Get access to hands-on infrastructure training

-- Get up to four free tickets per membership to APNIC Conferences and two free training/workshop registrations (valid for two (2) years from the start of your APNIC membership).
+- Get one free ticket per membership to APNIC Conferences and two free training/workshop registrations (valid for two (2) years from the start of your APNIC membership).

 - Participate in regional policy discussion on how to manage Internet resources